 What is Student Teaching Designed to Do?

 Student teaching is designed to allow pre-service teachers to practice and refine their teaching skills in a regular classroom experience.
 Student teachers work closely with college supervisors and experienced teachers to learn how to promote student learning.

 What is the Length of Student Teaching?

-Most internships last about twelve weeks.
-Interns are usually placed at one school for the first six weeks and then a different grade and school for the last six weeks.
+Most internships last between eight to twelve weeks.
+Interns are usually placed at one school for the first four to six weeks and then a different grade and school for the last weeks.
 This way pre-service teachers get the opportunity to learn and use their skills in a variety of school settings.

 How are the Schools and Grade Levels Selected?

 Placements are usually made by the following criteria:

 - Your personal preferences (they are taken into consideration)